fractalliter/bank-account-transactions/README.md

 ## How to use

-Hit the port 8080 for the good reasons.
+Hit port 8080 for good reasons.

 ### API page